What is Up With Garden Crew?

 Damage to the garden was significant.
 The Swannanoa River, which flows along the edge of the garden, rose nearly 30 feet in the 24 hours after the storm, engulfing multiple beds, destroying greenhouses, washing away much of the Autumn harvest and leaving behind a thick layer of mud.

-A few days later, once most students had evacuated Asheville, Garden crew members received an email alerting them that their crew would be disbanded for the remainder of the semester.
+A few days before school restarted, once most students had evacuated Asheville, Garden Crew members received an email alerting them that their crew would be disbanded for the remainder of the semester.

 “We were a little confused… a little frustrated,” Sole Pandolfo said.
 “We are a student-led crew, and none of our leaders were asked what they thought.”